 To find a particular school's Out-of-Area Admissions status, click on the first letter in a school's name below to go to the appropriate table.
 (For example, click the S link in the Elementary section for the table containing Sir Adam Beck Public School).

 To apply to attend a school other than your designated school by address, please submit an online application.
-When applying for September 2023, applicants may submit up to two (2) applications.
-The online application will be available on January 9, 2023.
+When applying for September 2024, applicants may submit one school/program choice in their application.
+The online application will be available on January 8, 2024.

-For more information and to access the online application form, please visit: Elementary Out-of-Area Admissions and Secondary Out-of-Area Admissions.
+For more information and to access the online application forms, please visit: Elementary Out-of-Area Admissions and Secondary Out-of-Area Admissions.

 - Students self-identifying as First Nations, Métis or Inuit are not required to apply through Out-of-Area Admissions to attend a school of their choosing.
 For more information, visit the Supporting Students Outside of Out-of-Area Admissions web page.

 - Students can apply for Out-of-Area Admissions in Regular programs and Intensive French programs.
+TDSB Students applying for Intensive French must already be registered / signed up or enrolled in an Intensive French program.
 For more information on accessing Intensive French programs as a TDSB or non-TDSB student, visit the French Programs web page.

 - Please note that the Out-of-Area Admissions application cannot be used to access Special Education Intensive Support Programs (where Identification, Placement and Review Committee placement is required).
 For more information, visit the Special Education and Inclusion web page.